 The flowers are very small, around a quarter-inch across, and have no petals.
 The tepals are pale green or white in color in order to compensate for the lack of petals and attract pollinators.
 Flowers need to be pollinated, but Cepahalotus are self-fertile and produce one seed per ovary with 6 to 10 seeds per flower.
 Seeds are small, yellow in color, and quite hairy.

 Seeds should be sown immediately after harvesting because the viability of the seed is brief.
 Stratification studies have been done that vary the time of stratification from none to eight weeks.
 There was no significant difference in the germination rate of stratified seed as compared to seed sown fresh.
 Further, most plants that set seed in the summer, like the Cephalotus follicularis and Dionaea muscipula almost certainly do so to give their offspring a chance to germinate and get established before winter and dormancy arrive.

 Cephalotus isn’t the easiest plant to cultivate, but with a little care and consideration, it can do well in a fairly wide range of conditions.
 Cephalotus can tolerate temperatures ranging from lows of 35°F (2°C) with frosts in winter and highs of 104°F (40°C) in the summer.
 They will do best, however, with more moderate temperatures between 40°F (5°C) and 90°F (32°C).
 Being native to coastal areas, they appreciate cooler nights and extended periods of heat without a temperature drop below 70°F (21°C) can weaken the plant.

-Cephalotus does well a wide range of lighting, from bright shade to full sun.
+Cephalotus does well in a wide range of lighting, from bright shade to full sun.
 The more sun the plant receives, the more red coloration the pitchers will have and the healthier the plant will be.
 The pitchers also tend to be smaller in size in full sun.
 In bright shade to partial sun, the pitchers will stay greener and grow larger.
 Most growers recommend at least 4 hours of direct sunlight for a healthy Cephalotus.